Film: Iron Eagle

 - Rock Beats Laser: Played with.
 Initially, the prop-driven trainers are able to get some cheap shots in on the F-16s sent after them because they fly too slow for the fast-moving jets to line up a shot on without overshooting.
 One of the pilots quickly figures out they are just using the wrong strategy, but gets shot down by Doug before he can apply what he had learned.

 - Staying Alive: Doug survived his Sudden Sequel Death Syndrome from the second film.
+It turns out, he managed to eject and was a guest in a Soviet prison for the duration of the Cold War.

 - Well-Intentioned Extremist: Kettle.
 He plans on using the chemical weapon Pandora on Cuba just to get rid of communism, though it would cost the lives of civilians in the process.